October 4, 2024

 According to the Comptroller, the Mitchell-Lama program provides affordable rental and cooperative housing to middle-income families across the state.
 HPD oversees 93 Mitchell-Lama developments in the city with about 46,902 apartments.
 The city’s Housing Development Corporation (HDC) performs physical inspections of the developments, and HPD relies on HDC reports to determine whether developments are being maintained as required.

-Auditors inspected three of these developments in 2023: Arverne/Nordeck in Queens, Arlington Terrace/North Shore on Staten Island and York Hill in Manhattan.
+Auditors inspected three of these developments in 2023: Arverne/Nordeck in Queens, Arlington Terrace/North Shore on Staten Island, and York Hill in Manhattan.
 Hazardous or Unsafe Conditions Found include:

-• Arverne/Nordeck: Collapsed ceilings and walls caused by severe water damage, black soot, exposed nails, mold and peeling paint were found inside vacant apartments.
+• Arverne/Nordeck: Collapsed ceilings and walls caused by severe water damage, black soot, exposed nails, mold, and peeling paint were found inside vacant apartments.
 Cracks were also observed in the foundation of one building as was a large hole in the residents’ courtyard.

-• Arlington Terrace/North Shore: Collapsed and missing stairs, large holes and cracks in walls, peeling and chipped paint, water damage and leaks, exposed electrical wiring and pipes, mold, roach infestations, bird feces, broken sinks and cabinets, and missing floor tiles, window guards and doorknobs were found inside vacant apartments and common areas.
+• Arlington Terrace/North Shore: Collapsed and missing stairs, large holes and cracks in walls, peeling and chipped paint, water damage and leaks, exposed electrical wiring and pipes, mold, roach infestations, bird feces, broken sinks and cabinets, missing floor tiles, window guards and doorknobs were found inside vacant apartments and common areas.
 Unsafe building façade conditions were also observed.

-• York Hill: Mold, water leaks and rusting were found in apartments and cracks, rust and peeling paint on one building’s façade.
+• York Hill: Mold, water leaks, and rusting were found in apartments, and cracks, rust, and peeling paint on one building’s façade.

 In addition, the audit found that HPD failed to adequately review the expenses at these developments.